Thelin90/ML_security_research_project/README.md

 # ML_security_research_project
-ML in cyber security research project
+ML in cyber security research project.

+!IMPORTANT!
+This project is not done, it is far away from perfect, it has no implemented confusion matrices and need further work, to be continued..
+!IMPORTANT!

-Follow the given developer and user manual to proceed with this prototype application.
+Contact me to receive the manual to proceed with this prototype.